UltiRequiem/UltiRequiem/ABOUT.md

 I'm 14 years old and due to the pandemic I can spend, almost all of my time on my laptop coding.

+I've always been a huge tech enthusiast, even before I had a laptop I played a lot with Linux in Termux, Android's capabilities are insane!

 ![Me coding](./assets/coding.gif)

 ## Socials